Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

 We know how to create an Auto-number Field in a Table to generate Unique Sequence numbers automatically for the records added to the Table.
-We know how to create Sequence Numbers for data lines on Reports.
+We know how to give line numbers sequentially for data lines on Reports.

 On The Reports.